 Mr. Manley was a director of the Nortel Companies when the Nortel Companies and certain other Canadian subsidiaries initiated creditor protection proceedings under the CCAA in Canada on January 14, 2009.
-Certain U.S. subsidiaries filed voluntary petitions in the United States under Chapter 11 of the U.S. Bankruptcy Code, and certain Europe, Middle East and Africa subsidiaries made consequential filings in

-Europe and the Middle East.
+Certain U.S. subsidiaries filed voluntary petitions in the United States under Chapter 11 of the U.S. Bankruptcy Code, and certain Europe, Middle East and Africa subsidiaries made consequential filings in Europe and the Middle East.
 These proceedings are ongoing.
-Mr. Manley resigned as a director of the Nortel Companies on August 10, 2009;
+Mr. Manley resigned as a director of the Nortel Companies on August 10, 2009.

-- (iii) Ms. Leslie Rahl, a director of CIBC, was a director of the Federal National Mortgage Association (Fannie Mae) on September 6, 2008 when, at the request of the Secretary of the U.S. Department of the Treasury, the Chairman of the Board of Governors of the U.S. Federal Reserve and the Director of the U.S. Federal Housing Finance Authority (FHFA), the Board of Directors of Fannie Mae adopted a resolution consenting to putting Fannie Mae into conservatorship.
+(iii) Ms. Leslie Rahl, a director of CIBC, was a director of the Federal National Mortgage Association (Fannie Mae) on September 6, 2008 when, at the request of the Secretary of the U.S. Department of the Treasury, the Chairman of the Board of Governors of the U.S. Federal Reserve and the Director of the U.S. Federal Housing Finance Authority (FHFA), the Board of Directors of Fannie Mae adopted a resolution consenting to putting Fannie Mae into conservatorship.
 After obtaining consent, the Director of FHFA appointed FHFA as conservator on September 6, 2008.
-On September 18, 2008, Ms. Rahl resigned as a director of Fannie Mae; and - (iv) Mr. Charles Sirois, a director of CIBC, was Chairman of the Board of Microcell Telecommunications Inc. (Microcell) when it elected and was granted protection to restructure its capital under the CCAA in January 2003.
-In May 2003, Microcell successfully emerged from the CCAA proceedings and was restructured pursuant to a plan of reorganization and of compromise and arrangement filed in February 2003, adopted by its affected creditors and judicially sanctioned.
-Mr. Sirois ceased to be a director of Microcell in 2004.
+On September 18, 2008, Ms. Rahl resigned as a director of Fannie Mae.